 Athena Cabot, Artist Educator, Museum of Contemporary Art Australia

 Athena Cabot is an Artist Educator at the Museum of Contemporary Art Australia (MCA) and has been coordinating the Museum’s School Subsidy Program since late 2015, supporting students and families from low socioeconomic backgrounds to access MCA creative learning experiences and to become confident and ongoing museum visitors.

 Georgia Close, Manager, Student & Teacher Engagement, Museum of Contemporary Art Australia

 Georgia Close leads the MCA’s Student & Teacher Engagement program.
 She works closely with a team of Artist Educators in the development of creative learning programs and resources for formal learning audiences, including early learners, primary and secondary students and their teachers.
 Georgia has managed education and children’s programs in a range of museums and galleries, including Campbelltown Arts Centre and Cockatoo Island, for the Sydney Harbour Federation Trust.

 Terry Deen, Head of Learning, Queensland Art Gallery | Gallery of Modern Art

-Terry will be moderating the panel discussion with all presenters.
+Terry moderated the panel discussion with all presenters.